emoncms/backup/readme.md

 # Emoncms backup export and import tool for backup and migration

-* Export a compressed archive containing the Emoncms MYSQL database, phpfina, phptimeseries data files, emonhub.conf and emoncms.conf
+* Export a compressed archive containing Emoncms Inputs, Feed data, Dashboards & config.

+Backup contains the Emoncms MYSQL database, phpfina, phptimeseries data files, emonhub.conf and emoncms.conf

-*
-* Import compressed archive into new emonPi **(currently import via Emoncms backup web interface only work on emonPi)**
+* Import compressed archive into another Emoncms account

+**import via Emoncms backup web interface only work on emonPi, see manual steps below**

+# Opperation

+Via Emoncms module web interface or manual (see below for manual instructions):

+![image](image.png)

+## Manual Export Instructions
+1. Configure paths in `config.cfg` to match your system (default emonPi)
+2. Run `$ ~/backup/./emoncms-export.sh`

-# Manual Import Instructions
+## Manual Import Instructions

 If importing large backup files browser upload method may fail.
 In this case follow:

+1. Configure paths in `config.cfg` to match your system (default emonPi)
-1. Copy `emoncms-backup-xxx.tar.gz` backup file to `~/data/uploads` via SSH or manual SD card copy
+2. Copy `emoncms-backup-xxx.tar.gz` backup file to `~/data/uploads` or whatever you have set as `data_source_path` in `config.cfg` via SSH or otherwise
-2. Run `$ ~/backup/./emoncms-import.sh`
+3. Run `$ ~/backup/./emoncms-import.sh`
-3. Check logfile `$ cat ~/data/emoncms-import.log`

-Note: Default emonPi image has a RW ~/data partition of 150Mb, size of uncompressed backup must be less.
-If using an SD card > 4GB (default emonPi is 8GB) the data partiton can be expanded to fill the rest of the SD card 4GB+ using gparted tool or equivalent.
+*Note: Default emonPi image has a RW ~/data partition of 150Mb, size of uncompressed backup must be less.
+If using an SD card > 4GB (default emonPi is 8GB) the data partition can be expanded to fill the rest of the SD card 4GB+ using gparted tool or equivalent.*

-![image](image.png)

-# Install
+# Emoncms Module Install

  Install this module in your home folder then symlink the sub-folder called backup to your emoncms Modules directory: